 Spiritual Law of Sin and Death

-The Apostle Paul wrote of being set free from the law of sin and death (Rom 8:2).
-Since spiritual death is what a person earns or deserves for engaging in sin (Rom 6:23), the “law of sin and death” in effect is also the “law of sin,” which we see referenced much more frequently in the New Testament.
+The Apostle Paul wrote of being free from the law of sin and death (Rom.
+8:2).
+Since spiritual death is what a person deserves for engaging in sin (Rom.
+6:23), the “law of sin” is also the “law of sin and death” (Rom.
+7:23, 25, NIV).

-Christians are those who believe in Jesus and are set free from the law of sin, so that law is relevant only to those who reject Jesus as Savior (Rom 8:1-2).
-Because a Christian is born again spiritually, his spirit is set free from slavery to sin and released from the law (Rom 6:6; 7:6).
-Yet Paul admits our flesh — our physical bodies plus our way of thinking focused on the world and its way of doing things — can still be enslaved to sin after we become Christians (Rom 7:23, 25).
+When we accepted Jesus as Savior and Lord, he set us free from the law of sin and death, and he no longer condemns us for our sin (Rom.
+8:1-2).
+Our spirits are now free from slavery to sin and released from the law (Rom.
+6:6; 7:6).
+Yet Paul admits our flesh – our physical bodies plus our sinful thinking and behavior – can still be enslaved to sin (Rom.
+7:23, 25).